tatsuyafujisaki/android-playground/README.md

 ```

 # Gradle
-## How to list tasks even if they don't belong to a task group.
+## How to list tasks even if they don't belong to a task group
 ```shell
 gradle tasks --all
 ```